wolf81/genesis/README.md

 *"In the beginning God created the heaven and the earth."*
 	- The Bible, Genesis 1 verse 1

 Genesis is a Lua / LÖVE2D based world generator.
+While this library wont allow anyone to create a heaven, at least one can create an earth, so halfway there to becoming a god :)

 My goals with Genesis are:

 * To have a library that can be easily integrated into games
 * To be able to generate interesting random patterns